Democrats’ massive rewrite of America’s election laws dies in GOP filibuster

 Democrats were working on last-minute changes to try to keep their lawmakers unified.

-A version of the bill passed the House earlier this year, and some Democrats had pondered using the “nuclear option” to change the Senate’s rules and defang the filibuster to get the bill passed and onto Mr. Biden’s desk.
+A version of the bill passed the House earlier this year, and some Democrats pondered using the “nuclear option” to change the Senate’s rules and defang the filibuster to get the bill passed and onto Mr. Biden’s desk.

-But several Senate Democrats have said they won’t go along with that plan, including Arizona Sen. Kyrsten Sinema and West Virginia Sen. Joe Manchin III.
+But several Senate Democrats have said they won’t go along with that plan, including Sen. Kyrsten Sinema of Arizona and Sen. Joe Manchin III of West Virginia.

 Mr. Manchin is the lone Senate Democrat not to have co-sponsored the elections bill, and he was demanding last-minute changes.
-Ahead of Tuesday’s vote, he announced he would at least support bringing the bill to the floor for debate.
+Ahead of Tuesday’s vote, he announced that he would at least support bringing the bill to the floor for debate.

 “Unfortunately, my Republican colleagues refused to allow debate of this legislation despite the reasonable changes made to focus the bill on the core issues facing our democracy,” he said.

-It was not clear what changes he had won.
+It was not clear what changes he won.

-Liberal activists complained that Mr. Biden should have done more to back the bill, using the power of the White House to raise its visibility and rally public pressure.
+Liberal activists said Mr. Biden should have done more to back the bill, including using the power of the White House to raise its visibility and rally public pressure.

 “Where is the president?”
-Ezra Levin, founder of the liberal activist group Indivisible said on Twitter Monday.
-He said Mr. Biden had not twisted arms in the way President Obama had done in passing the Affordable Care Act or President Clinton had in getting NAFTA through Congress.
+Ezra Levin, founder of the liberal activist group Indivisible, tweeted Monday.
+He said Mr. Biden did not twist arms in the way President Obama did to pass the Affordable Care Act or President Clinton did to get the North American Free Trade Agreement through Congress.

 “Is saving democracy a priority for this Administration or not?”
 Mr. Levin tweeted.